List of Babylon 5 characters: Elizabeth Lochley

+Lochley remains in command of the station in the River of Souls television film, where she saves the life a Soul Hunter played by Martin Sheen who comes aboard the station, earning his gratitude.
+She tries to shut down a holo-brothel that has set up shop in the station's lower levels, and becomes shocked and angry when she discovers that her image is among those available for rent to the brothel's customers.

 The series Crusade is set approximately five years after the events of the fifth season of Babylon 5 and show that she is still the captain.
 In Babylon 5: The Lost Tales, Lochley is still in command of the station but now holds the rank of EarthForce colonel.
 It is unknown whether she and Gideon are still intimate.
 During her communication with President Sheridan, Lochley says of Dr Stephen Franklin, "Oh, I thought you'd heard.
 Doctor Franklin went with G'Kar, exploring beyond the Rim."
 This was filmed in the last quarter of 2006, with actor Richard Biggs (Franklin) having died in 2004 and actor Andreas Katsulas (G'Kar) having died in February 2006, several months prior to principal photography on The Lost Tales.
 Actor Tracy Scoggins, who portrays Lochley, admitted on the DVD commentary to having difficulty delivering the line, at one point nearly breaking down in tears.
 The line was a subtle eulogy to both actors.